responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 > **Brier Score = uncertainty - resolution + reliability**

-The Brier Score is insensitive to the low frequencies events, hence can be used in combination with one of the other following metrics to provide useful insights.
+The Brier Score is insensitive to the low frequencies events, hence it can be used in combination with one of the other following metrics to provide useful insights.
-Basically, the score is low when the predictions reflect the confidence, ie when the model is calibrated.
+Basically, the score is low when the predictions reflect the confidence, i.e. when the model is calibrated.

 *The following code is a dummy example of Brier score computation of a single classification probabilities over 3 classes.
 The same probabilities will be used on different metrics.*
 ```python